DSU-cst/AR-Based-Indoor-College-Campus-Navigation/README.md

 ● Users will have the option to choose their desired destination within the campus, and they will receive AR-based navigation to enhance their visual user experience.

-## Complete Plan
-● Build the Floor Map models for all the Three Floors in B Block, Which makes it a complete AR Navigation App for Campus B Block

-● Add Features such as switching between floors, multiple target destination mapped, toggle line visibility, line height adjust

-● Desing for various rooms target indicators and floor mini map detailing.

-● Work on Automating Switching between floors.

 DEMO
 https://drive.google.com/file/d/1B2-8Cle-puHzyLFyF4TKFIU4lam_t-8x/view?usp=sharing